erichmond-aurorasolar/chatgpt-help-center/README.md

 # Aurora Solar ChatGPT Help

-Populate ChatGPT with Aurora Solar marketing and help website content as context for the ChatGTP engine.
+Populate Aurora Solar marketing and help website content as context for the ChatGPT engine.